 The Ultimate Guide to Health Screenings In Singapore

 Despite this, the rate of non-communicable diseases (NCDs), such as heart diseases, diabetes (high blood sugar) and cancer, remain high in Singapore and is a leading cause of death.
-It is estimated that 74 per cent of all deaths in Singapore are caused by NCDs, with cancer being at the top of the list.

 While adopting a healthy lifestyle is important in the prevention of NCDs, it is just as important to undergo regular screening to allow early detection, intervention, and optimal outcomes from being treated early.